newlandsvalley/purescript-school-of-music/README.md

 *  The structure of the application tends to be cleaner because of a better separation  of concerns.
 *  Granted, the types are scary but the documentation is so good you can almost take a cookbook approach to building a UI.

+The only disadvantage that I have discovered so far is that, if you have an input signal that you wish to use as a triggering event, Pux (being Signal-based) is significantly easier to use.

 Design Questions
 ----------------